Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Conclusion

 We also study two major trends in computing and storage: newer CPUs have an increasing number of cores, while disk latencies are steadily decreasing.
 We show that both these two trends imply that LRU-like algorithms will only behave worse in the future; i.e., throughput will start to decrease at lower and lower values of the hit ratio.
+We offer some suggestions to remedy this problem.